BF-FrontEnd-class-2025/group-2-hyf/planning/development-strategy.md

 #### CSS

-- Add style to About HYF section
+- Add style to `About HYF section`

 ### Companies

-This feature  on a branch companies.
+This feature  on a branch `companies`.

 #### HTML